vercidium-audio/vaudio-wwise/README.md

 ## Wwise Setup

-Once Wwise is installed, you must download the C# bindings for Wwise, which are located in the Unity package.
+Once Wwise is installed, you must download the C# bindings for Wwise, which are located in the Unity package:

-Run the Wwise Launcher program and then:
+- Run the Wwise Launcher program
 - Select `Unity` on the left sidebar
 - Click `Download` in the top-right
 - Click `Offline integration files`